Renewing your spirit one bite at a time

 • Balance: The balance of flavors is just right.
 The cinnamon rolls are not too sweet or over spiced.
 The ginger and molasses shine through gently.

 • Long fermentation: The dough can be long fermented (refrigerated for up to 24 hours) making it much easier to digest.
-There is also no sour flour due to the sweet stiff starter.
+There is also no sour flavor due to the sweet stiff starter.

 • Trusted recipe: These sourdough gingerbread cinnamon rolls are adapted from my original sourdough cinnamon rolls recipe.
 Its a recipe that never fails and always produces a consistent result.